php-actions/composer/README.md

     ...
 ```

 In the example above, the "key" is passed to the Cache action that consists of a hash of the composer.lock file.
-This means that as long as the contents of composer.lock doesn't change between workflows, the vendor directory will be persisted between workflows.
+This means that as long as the contents of composer.lock doesn't change between workflows, the Composer cache directory will be persisted between workflows.

 [php-actions-phpunit]: https://github.com/marketplace/actions/phpunit-php-actions
 [php-actions-phpspec]: https://github.com/marketplace/actions/phpspec-php-actions